BKlaasWerkman/Data-Bouncer/README.md

 # Data-Bouncer

 I came across this Proof of Concept outlined here in https://thecontractor.io/data-bouncing.
 I took their ideas and wrote two Go scripts that can be used for educational purposes.
-Please don't do anything illegal with this.
+Please don't do anything illegal.

 One script that encrypts and bounces the data you want to exfiltrate and the other that reassembles and decrypts it.